open-telemetry/opentelemetry-specification/specification/trace/api.md

 parent.
 In this case, the `SpanId`, `TraceId`, and `TraceFlags` must be used as is, and `TraceState` may be modified based on the rules for modification described below.

+This functionality MUST be fully implemented in the API, and SHOULD NOT be overridable.

 ### Retrieving the TraceId and SpanId

 The API MUST allow retrieving the `TraceId` and `SpanId` in the following forms: